qc-tum/TNC/paper/paper.md

 # Summary

 TBD is a library for the efficient contraction of large tensor networks, focusing on a distributed-memory (i.e., multi-node HPC) setting.
-To this end, we employ partitioning techniques to contract tensor networks in parallel with similar time-to-solution.
+To this end, we employ partitioning techniques to contract a tensor network in parallel with similar time-to-solution.
-The local contractions use MKL matrix-matrix multiplications and the HPTT library for efficient transposition of data.
+TBD is written in Rust, allowing for high-performance while guaranteeing memory safety.
-TBD is written in Rust, allowing for high-performance code while guaranteeing memory safety.
+The library can for instance be used to classically simulate quantum circuits.

 # Statement of need